 And it’s not only greenies — people who just want super fuel economy, who want a patriotic bulldog of a car that helps prevent oil wars, or who want “the latest tech” (but don’t want to face early adopter challenges) may feel compelled to graduate beyond a small-battery Prius and get a Tesla Model 3.

-Aside from “affordable” price, the key with the Model 3 compared to other electric models is also that Tesla has a vast and quickly growing Supercharger network.
+Aside from “affordable” price, a key with the Model 3 compared to other electric models is that Tesla has a vast and quickly growing Supercharger network.
 This makes long-distance travel just about as convenient as in a gasmobile.

 Some people will still prefer the Prius for the interior/cargo space or because they are nervous about the “new tech” of EVs, or they will simply remain unaware of Tesla.
 But expect to see Prius sales continue their dip downward as the Model 3 rolls out.